Referring a patient

 All suspected cancer referrals should be sent via our two-week wait referral pathway.

-GPs can call the King's TALK service phoneline to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell patients.
+GPs can call the King's TALK service phoneline to discuss rapid outpatient review, and for clinical advice or admission avoidance for acutely unwell medical patients.

 Phone 020 3299 6613 and select: